Tartu, together with Southern Estonia, is the European Capital of Culture in 2024

 - More broadly, everyone is involved in the European Capital of Culture: as an audience, volunteers or supporters, as service providers or in other roles.

-A well-organised ECoC will greatly benefit region’s economy: direct benefit will come from the increased number of daily and overnight tourists but also from increased local and international investments.
+A well-organised ECoC will greatly benefit region’s economy.
+Direct benefit will come from the increased number of daily and overnight visitors but also from increased investments from national and international stakeholders.

-When Tartu gets the title, it is possible to evaluate the impacts of the ECoC process: the residents’ satisfaction, the attractiveness of the city in the eyes of talents, investors, entrepreneurs and the improvement of connections to and from Europe.
+- During and after ECoC preparation period and title year it is possible to evaluate the impacts of the ECoC process: the increase in the wellbeing of the residents who are engaged as audiences and creators, the attractiveness of the city in the eyes of talents, investors, entrepreneurs and the improvement of connections to and from Europe.

 - Successful implementation of the ECoC supports addressing the major challenges identified in Tartu's and Southern Estonia's cultural strategies.
 Achieving long-term effects also contributes to achieving the objectives of the region’s significant institutions - educational and memory institutions, companies, associations, etc.